Finding mistakes

 • Waveform generation

-Aim for a variety of different types of errors, with different underlying causes: 1 error for each of the front-end categories, (see the assignment overview).
+In your explorations with Festival, aim for a variety of different types of errors, with different underlying causes: 1 error for each of the front-end categories, (see the assignment overview).
 Don’t report lots of errors of the same type.

 Be sure that you understand the differences between these various types of error.
 For example, when Festival says a word incorrectly, it might not be a problem with the pronunciation components (dictionary + letter-to-sound) – it could be a problem earlier or later in the pipeline.
 You need to play detective and be precise about the underlying cause of every error you report.